ExpressionEngine/ExpressionEngine-User-Guide/source/cp/files/uploads/sync.rst

 .. todo:: Confirm the permissions for this

-* Assets: Upload New Assets
+* Files: Upload New Files
-* Assets: Edit Assets
+* Files: Edit Files
-* Assets: Delete Assets
+* Files: Delete Files

 ..
 Fields
 .. ------